lsst-sqre/phalanx/README.rst

 Environments
 ============
-The environments managed by Argo CD using configuration in this repository are detaild on `phalanx.lsst.io <https://phalanx.lsst.io/environments/index.html>`
+The environments managed by Argo CD using configuration in this repository are detailed on `phalanx.lsst.io <https://phalanx.lsst.io/environments/>`__.

 There are some other environments that are used for development and testing and may not be up or reachable at any given moment.